Mark Z. Danielewski: House of Leaves

 Writing House of Leaves took ten years, and between 1993 and 1999, Danielewski made a living as a tutor, barista, and plumber.
 He eventually found a literary agent in Warren Frazier, who, according to Danielewski, "fell in love with it."
 They went to roughly thirty-two publishers before Edward Kastenmeier from Pantheon decided to take on the project.
 Small sections of the book were downloadable off the internet before the release of the first edition, and it is said that these sections "circulated through the underbellies of Los Angeles, Las Vegas, and San Francisco, through strip clubs and recording studios, long before publication" – though very few were able to experience the book this way initially.

 The first edition hardback, which featured special signed inserts, was released on February 29, 2000, and Pantheon released the hardback and paperback editions simultaneously on March 7, 2000.
 The novel went on to win the New York Public Library's Young Lions Fiction Award and gain a considerable cult following.
-House of Leaves has been translated into numerous languages, including Dutch, French, German, Greek, Italian, Japanese, Russian, Polish, Serbian, Spanish, and Turkish.
+House of Leaves has been translated into numerous languages, including Dutch, French, German, Greek, Italian, Japanese, Polish, Portuguese, Russian, Serbian, Spanish, and Turkish.
 It has been taught in universities.

 A 2013 New York Times article featured a conversation between Stephen King and his son, Joe Hill, and made reference to the novel:

 Joe and Stephen were having another typical conversation: hashing out what novel could be considered the Moby-Dick of horror.
 'That one with all the footnotes, they argued – no, not that one, the other one: Mark Danielewski's House of Leaves.'

 On June 18, 2018, Danielewski released a TV pilot script for the novel in the House of Leaves book club on Facebook.

 Collaboration with Poe

-In 2000, Danielewski toured Borders Books and Music locations across America with his sister Poe to promote his book and her album Haunted, which has many elements of House of Leaves.
+In 2000, Danielewski toured Borders locations across America with his sister Poe to promote his book and her album Haunted, which has many elements of House of Leaves.
 The album features Danielewski reading from House of Leaves on several tracks, as well as audio recordings that Tad Danielewski left for Mark and Poe, which they found after his death.
 In 2001, a remake of Poe's song "Hey Pretty (Drive-By 2001 Mix)," which featured Danielewski reading from House of Leaves, reached #13 on Billboard's Alternative Chart.
 That summer, Poe and Danielewski spent three months as the opening act for Depeche Mode's 2001 North American tour.
 On this tour, he played Madison Square Garden.
 He also composed the song "A Rose Is a Rose," which Poe sang on the Lounge-a-Palooza compilation album.